vomichaelminh/DramaMi/README.md

 # DramaMi

-Web app which helps keep track of dramas and find new ones
+Drama web app which allows you to keep track of watched dramas and watch lists for new ones.